How to Cope on your First Day at a New Job

-You’ve likely already visited your new place of work during your interview, but even so, you should practice your commute again so you’re familiar with it before your first day.
+You should practice your commute again so you’re familiar with it before your first day.
 If you’re a driver then try and practice your commute in busier periods so you can get an idea of how traffic may affect your travel time.

 Typical documents could include:

 - Passport or other proof of eligibility to work in the UK